ramantehlan/AlvisAI/README.md

 ## Installing Program-O

-**3) Create bot database**
+4 **Create bot database**

-Create a new database in MySQL, name it "alvis_bot".
+  - Create a new database in MySQL, name it "alvis_bot".

-**4) Install Bot**
+5 **Install Bot**

-Go to `http://host/ai_box/ai/program_o/install/install_programo.php` where the host can be localhost or your website.
+  - Go to `http://host/ai_box/ai/program_o/install/install_programo.php` where the host can be localhost or your website.
 Then the installation form will appear.
 Fill out this form and use "alvis_bot" as its database and other details according to your MySQL database.
 Finally, click on save.

 > Note: Bot will work now but you still need to teach your bot.
 To do that just got to **http://host/ai_box/ai/program_o/admin/** and log in with your Program-O details which you filled in step `Install Bot`.